drisDev8/Retail_Analysis_SQL_Project/README.md

  **SQL Analysis:**

 1. JOIN operations for combining relational tables
-2. GROUP BY and HAVING for aggregated insights like
+2. GROUP BY and HAVING for aggregated insights
 3. SUM, COUNT for total sales, total quantity, customer segments